 Get an astronaut's-eye-view of Earth's surface as it changes minute to minute, by the hour, through the seasons, and over the years without leaving the ground!

-The variety of available datasets about the land, ocean, atmosphere, and more help visitors of all ages understand complex environmental processes.
-These include climate change, plate tectonics, and natural hazards, all of which can affect everyone.
+Talk with our friendly facilitators about these subjects as well as the variety of available datasets about the land, ocean, atmosphere, and more.
+At the Science On a Sphere, visitors of all ages can begin to unpack complex environmental processes.
+These include climate change, plate tectonics, and natural hazards—all of which affect everyone.